Emeritus Professor Jan Horwath

-- Through work funded by the European Union and The Department for International Development (DFID) in Ukraine and Czech Republic, Jan worked with government representatives to plan, implement and review collaborative developments in social care.
+- Through work funded by the European Union and The Department for International Development (DFID) in Ukraine and Czech Republic, Jan worked with government representatives to plan, implement, and review collaborative developments in social care.

 - Jan served the British Association for the Study of Child Abuse and Neglect (BAPSCAN) national executive and was chair of the conference and international relations committee.
-This involves organising multi-disciplinary conferences and a tri-annual international congress.
+This involved organising multi-disciplinary conferences and a tri-annual international congress.

 - Jan was a Trustee for the Lullaby Trust (previously the Foundation for the Study of Infant Death) from 2009-2015.